angelodm-imagimob/deepcraft-studio-accelerators/README.md

 These projects are designed to be used through DEEPCRAFT™ Studio (https://www.imagimob.com/studio) and should be accessed through that platform.

 ## Contribution
-All users are welcome to submit new models/projects, subject to the Infineon DEEPCRAFT™ Starter Model review process.
+All users are welcome to submit new models/projects, subject to the Infineon DEEPCRAFT™ Studio Accelerators review process.

 ## Submission Process
 To submit a project, create a pull request with your data and DEEPCRAFT™ Studio project file (.improj) using the automation tool provided below.